 as a hanging ornament on your tree (or wreath), and

-it makes beautiful gifts for neighbors, teachers, a family member or to warm someone's heart.
+it makes beautiful gifts for neighbours, teachers, a family member or to warm someone’s heart.

 triangle granny Christmas tree ornament